 2003 | 0.206 |

 Let’s build the NFL team tiers using offensive and defensive expected points added per play for the 2005 regular season.
-The logo urls of the espn logos are integrated into the ?teams_colors_logos
+Creating data viz including NFL team logos (or wordmarks, or headshots), we recommend the nflverse R package nflplotR.

 When using load_pbp()